neelchauhan/www.neelc.org/content/posts/freebsd-ipfw-nat.md

 Why IPFW?
 Benchmarks have shown
-[IPFW to be faster](https://bsdrp.net/documentation/technical_docs/performance) which is especially good for my Tor relay, and and because I can!
+[IPFW to be faster](https://bsdrp.net/documentation/technical_docs/performance) which is especially good for my Tor relay, and because I can!
 However, one downside of IPFW is less documentation vs PF, even less without `natd` (which we're not using), and this took me time to figure this out.